Module adcp.adagents

 Returns

-Parsed adagents.json data (resolved from authoritative_location if present)
+Parsed adagents.json data (resolved via authoritative_location or ads.txt MANAGERDOMAIN if applicable).

 Raises